 The 760 kg Rosetta Stone was unearthed in Egypt in 1799, north of the town of Rosetta, where Napoleon's soldiers were rebuilding a crumbling 15th-century fortress into Fort Julien to defend against expected Ottoman attacks.

-It is approximately 112 cm high, 75 cm wide and 28 cm thick and made from black granodiorite stone from Aswan in Upper Egypt and is a fragment of a larger stele, but no further fragments have been found.
-None of the three texts are complete due to their damaged condition.
 From 1800, Gabriel de La Porte du Theil, a member of the Institut National, was in charge of translating the copies brought to Paris by General Dugua.
 He had to abandon his work and was replaced by Hubert-Pascal Ameilhon, who presented his study to the Institute on 6 January 1801.
 He preferred to wait for the stone to arrive in France before publishing his results, so that he could compare them with the original, as he noticed differences in spelling between the copies.
-After the French defeat, he published Clarifications on the Greek inscription on the monument found at Rosetta, (with warnings, as he had doubts about several letters), a “very literal” translation in Latin and another, “less slavish” (in his own words), in French.
+Following the defeat of the French, the stone was handed over to British control, Amheilon was more or less forced to publish Clarifications on the Greek inscription on the monument found at Rosetta, (with warnings, as he had doubts about several letters), a “very literal” translation in Latin and another, “less slavish” (in his own words), in French.
 It was not until 1841 that Jean-Antoine Letronne published another French version correcting Ameilhon’s errors.

 The inscriptions is a decree issued in the ninth year of the reign of Ptolemy V by a congress of priests in Memphis that established the divine cult of the new king.
 The exact date is given using the Macedonian and Egyptian calendars and is the equivalent of 27 March 196 BC.